-FAQ Applications
+FAQ ABOUT Applications

-Please make sure you check the questions below before sending us any queries by e-mail.
+If you have questions about the applications, please make sure you check the questions below before sending us any queries by e-mail.

 Can I apply for a scholarship?